rootVIII/proxy_requests/README.md

 <br><br>
 This was developed on Ubuntu 16.04.4 LTS.
 <br><br>
-POST coming soon as well as response in json format
+POST coming soon as well as response in json format and HTTP Basic Auth
 <hr>
 <b>Author: James Loye Colley  04AUG2018</b>